karlhulme/jsonotron/readme.md

 deepClone | Returns a deep cloned copy of the given object.
 The clone is performed by converting the given object to a JSON string and back to an object. pascalCaseToTitleCase | Returns the given string converted into title case.
 For example, "helloWorld" becomes "Hello World". createCustomisedAjv | Creates an instance of AJV with full format validation, support for the customTypeOf keywords and support for the given formatValidators.
-ValidationResult | Represents the result of a validation attempt.
-This object has methods for adding warnings and errors and then helper methods for determining if the validation process was successful or not.

 ## Design Decisions

-Externally you use the `compile` function and this returns a `TypeSystem` which includes all the artefacts and errors/warnings.
-Internally, we go through several distinct processes:
+Internally, we go through several distinct processes during setup:

  * **Validation** is the process of checking that the enumType, schemaType, formatValidators and fieldBlockDefinitions have valid properties.
 We're looking at the property names and the property types.
 We do NOT check the values (e.g. the schema type example values) at this stage.
  * **Patching** is the process of adding defaults for any of the properties not supplied.
 Once done, the library doesn't have to check for nulls or undefineds.